lhcb/starterkit-lessons/02-bookkeeping.md

 python file`.
 Clicking `Save` once again in the popupmenu will start a download.
 Save this file somewhere you can find it again.

+> ## Shortcut {.callout}
+>
-Once you get a bit of experience with navigating the book-keeping you can take a shortcut!
-At the bottom of your browser window there is a text field next to a green "plus" symbol.
-You can directly enter a path here to navigate there directly.
-For example you could go straight to:
+> Once you get a bit of experience with navigating the book-keeping you
+> can take a shortcut!
+At the bottom of your browser window there is a
+> text field next to a green "plus" symbol.
+You can directly enter a
+> path here to navigate there directly.
+For example you could go
+> straight to:
-`evt+std://MC/2012/27163003/Beam4000GeV-2012-MagDown-Nu2.5-Pythia8/`
+> `evt+std://MC/2012/27163003/Beam4000GeV-2012-MagDown-Nu2.5-Pythia8/`
-by typing this path and pressing the `Go` button.
+> by typing this path and pressing the `Go` button.